spwhitton/consfigurator/doc/ideas.rst

   the entries in ``PROPERTY.FILE``.

-- HOSTDEPLOY and HOSTDEPLOY-THESE functions which are like DEPLOY and DEPLOY-THESE but take the CONNECTION argument from definitions established by DEFHOSTDEPLOY.
+- HOSTDEPLOY and HOSTDEPLOY-THESE functions which are like DEPLOY and DEPLOY-THESE but take the CONNECTION argument from the :DEPLOY argument to DEFHOST.

 - A CONCURRENTLY combinator for property application specifications, which means to apply each of the enclosed properties in parallel.
 Particularly